HamletDuFromage/4chan-mass-reply/README.md

 ### Chrome/Chromium/Brave
 The extension has been ported to Chromium based browsers.
 Download the zip file in the release and sideload it.

+### Android
+Download [SmartCookieWeb Preview](https://github.com/CookieJarApps/SmartCookieWeb-Preview/releases/latest), a Firefox fork that enables sideloading .xpi addon-on files.
+Go to `about:config` and set `xpinstall.signatures.required` to `false` and then sideload the app in the settings (Advanced settings > Sideload XPI).

 ## How to build
 ```
 $ npm install --save-dev